 Chronic stress has been linked to a number of health problems, keeping us in a “fight or flight” mentality that keeps our sympathetic nervous system on high.
-We have this response for a reason, yet when we keep it activated for a prolonged period of time, it can result in various ailments including but not limited to increased muscle tension, rapid breathing, panic attacks, hypertension, heart attacks, and heart disease.
+We have this response for a reason, yet when we keep it activated for a prolonged period of time, it can result in various ailments.
+In this Yoga at Work, we share the best poses for stress relief.

 Most of the time, we’re stressed because of what happened in the past or what is about to happen.
 So how do we get out of the “fight or flight” response and back to our “rest and restore” mode, also known as the parasympathetic nervous system?
 By focusing and deepening our breath, as well as bringing our minds back to the present moment.
 When we bring ourselves back to the here and now, we can actually feel (a little bit more) in control.